Chris-Cunningham/Manabase/README.md

 Features
 * Given a decklist, the program shuffles the deck, draws an initial hand, and then simply tries all possible lines of play to see if any of them lead to spells being castable.
-* A simple mulligan strategy is implemented to simulate a real player’s mulligans.
+* The lines of play can be printed to the screen for the user's inspection, or played silently to collect data as quickly as possible.
+* Aggregate results are stored over multiple sets of trials and can be output in text format or HTML files via a minimal user interface.
+* A simple mulligan strategy is implemented: 7-card hands with 0, 1, 6, or 7 lands are mulliganed.
+6-card hands with 0, 1, 5, or 6 lands are mulliganed.
+5-card hands with 0 or 5 lands are mulliganed.
-* Painlands and other multi-option lands are handled properly.
-* Fetchlands and scrylands present decisions that are implemented as lines of play.
-The simulation has “prescient scries” since it tries both topping and bottoming the card, but it does not have “prescient fetches;” the deck is not shuffled after a fetch to avoid this.
+* Multicolored lands are handled properly.
+Fetchlands and scrylands decisions are implemented as lines of play.
 * The most common corner cases in Khans of Tarkir standard, namely Urborg, Tomb of Yawgmoth and Chained to the Rocks are handled appropriately.
-* Mana abilities of cards like Elvish Mystic, Noble Hierarch, Sylvan Caryatid, and Abzan Banner are implemented, but mana abilities that have a cost are not currently handled well, for example a Signet silently acts like a Sol Ring right now.
+* Mana abilities of cards like Elvish Mystic, Noble Hierarch, Sylvan Caryatid, and Abzan Banner are implemented, but mana abilities that have a cost (e.g. Signets) silently give wrong results.
-* Aggregate results are stored over multiple sets of trials and can be output in text format or HTML files via a minimal user interface.

 To-do
 * Tests to make sure things are working before doing the larger-scale changes below.
-* Clean up debug messages so there are coherent debug levels instead of random debug flags -- in particular allow for a "watch" mode where we click through what is happening.
 * Implement Satyr Wayfinder.
 * Implement Courser of Kruphix.
 * Implement card draw spells.